-Mammoth Dunes Golf course in central Wisconsin designed by the emerging architect David McLay Kidd opened in August 2018 to rave reviews.
-Complementing the sensational Sand Valley course designed by Coore-Crenshaw which opened in 2017, they vault Wisconsin into one of the top state golf destinations in the country.
+Mammoth Dunes Golf course in central Wisconsin, designed by the emerging architect David McLay Kidd, opened in August 2018 to rave reviews.
+Complementing the sensational Sand Valley course designed by Coore-Crenshaw, which opened in 2017, they vault Wisconsin into one of the top state golf destinations in the country.
 Wisconsin already claimed six spots on the Golf Magazines 2016-17 top 100 public courses before these two courses opened.

 Mammoth Dunes Golf Course

-Greens are large, hard but and accessible for the average golfer.
+Greens are large, hard but accessible for the average golfer.
 The green at the 18th hole is reportedly 18,000 square feet!
 Manicured green-side slopes allow many shot types.
 Beware of the false fronts.

 Explore other Midwest golf course profiles from Quintessential Golf Magazine.